zpdL-Studio/flutter_boilerplate_by_zpdl/assets_annotation_by_zpdl/README.md

 #A library for Flutter developers.

 Annotaion for the assets_generator_by_zpdl package.
-Incluud only AssetsAnnotation class.
+Include only AssetsAnnotation class.

 ## Usage